 The Rolex Watch Difference: They Are Impeccably Crafted Pieces of Fine Machinery

-You already know that the Rolex watch difference is that they are impeccably crafted pieces of fine machinery; a Rolex watch represents the pinnacle of luxury in terms of both style and movement.
-The Rolex watch has often been imitated, but can never be duplicated as there are just so many signature markers to overcome.
+As you already know, the Rolex watch difference is that they are impeccably crafted pieces of fine machinery; a Rolex timepiece represents the pinnacle of luxury in terms of both style and movement.
+Some can attempt to imitate the Rolex watch, but they cannot duplicate it, as there are just so many signature markers to overcome.
 From the magnified date window to the signature sweep of the second hand, it is all of these small details that set them apart from their imitators.
-And it is in these small, fine details that we enjoy our Rolex experience.
+And, it is in these small, fine details that we enjoy our Rolex experience.

 - The Rolex Datejust comes with a dial that is clean and elegant complete with Roman numerals.

-- The Rolex Milgauss dial is themed to capture the heart of science enthusiasts.
+- A Milgauss dial is themed to capture the heart of science enthusiasts.

-- The Rolex Sky-Dweller has a dial that displays two time zones as well as a monthly calendar.
+- The Sky Dweller has a dial that displays two time zones, as well as a monthly calendar.

 These are only the common elements of these Rolex dials.
 There are many other things that set Rolex dials apart from their competition.
 For example, there are any number of materials used in Rolex dials including mother-of-pearl, diamonds, gold and meteorite with finishes ranging from lacquered to sand-blasted.
-The one thing all Rolex watch dials have in common is the Rolex crown proudly affixed front and center.
+However, Rolex proudly affixes the crown front and center on each dial.
+This is the one thing all Rolex watch dials have in common.
 We hope you have enjoyed this handy guide.